-Similar to last year, plenty of negative news pertaining to frequent travel loyalty programs, intense weather and wildfires, politics, the continuously abhorrent lack of security of highly sensitive personal information, and a variety of other issues seems to keep barraging us like a massive tidal wave every day — but that ironically can have us feeling thankful that we are not directly affected by those reports.
+Similar to last year and the year before, plenty of negative news pertaining to frequent travel loyalty programs, intense weather and wildfires, politics, the continuously abhorrent lack of security of highly sensitive personal information, and a variety of other issues seems to keep barraging us like a massive tidal wave every day — but that ironically can have us feeling thankful that we are not directly affected by those reports.

 In fact, realizing how fortunate we truly are these days can be taken for granted, as there is always something to challenge us and test our mettle.
 Will we be successful at resolving issues and incidents which have a negative impact upon us?